 Mexican buñuelos are sweet, and they exist in two main forms: the roundish doughnut-like rendition explained below, and a larger, relatively flat version that is more similar to an American “elephant ear.”
 Both of these types of buñuelos are popular during the December holidays, and both can be eaten plain or covered in sugar or a light piloncillo syrup.

-As a fried food consisting mainly of carbohydrates, buñuelos are not recommended as frequent fare, but as an occasional holiday treat/comfort food their crunchy-on-the-outside, soft-on-the-inside character can´t be beat.
+As a fried food consisting mainly of carbohydrates, buñuelos are not recommended as frequent fare, but as an occasional holiday treat/comfort food their crunchy-on-the-outside, soft-on-the-inside character can´t be beaten.
 Enjoy them as dessert, a snack, or even a slightly decadent breakfast.

 - For the Topping: